Chinese ambassador sparks European outrage over suggestion former Soviet states don't exist | News Channel 3-12

 European countries are demanding answers from Beijing after its top diplomat in Paris questioned the sovereignty of former Soviet republics, in comments that could undermine China’s efforts to be seen as a potential mediator between Russia and Ukraine.

-Officials from Lithuania, Latvia, Ukraine, France and the European Union have all hit back against remarks made by China’s ambassador to France Lu Shaye, who said during a television interview that former Soviet countries, including the Baltic states, don’t have “effective status in international law.”
+The remarks by China’s ambassador to France Lu Shaye, who said during a television interview that former Soviet countries don’t have “effective status in international law,” have caused diplomatic consternation, especially in the Baltic states.

+Lithuania, Latvia, Estonia would be summoning Chinese representatives to ask for clarification, Lithuanian Foreign Minister Gabrielius Landsbergis confirmed on Monday.

+Officials including from Ukraine, Moldova, France and the European Union also all hit back with their own criticisms of Lu’s comments.

 Lu made the remarks in response to a question whether Crimea, which was illegally annexed by Russia in 2014, was part of Ukraine.